fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 4 Dense layers are built on top of the convolutional ones with sizes of 1164, 100, 50,  10.
 After them there is the output node.

+In total there are 1.595.511 trainable parameters in the net.

 In all the layers a RELU activation function has been used and L2 regularization has been applied in order to penalize larger weights and break down possible degeneracy problems.

+I tested also the ELU activation function without finding any concrete advantage in using it.

 #### 2. Attempts to reduce overfitting in the model